openedx/XBlock/doc/guide/xblock.rst

 | **BlockScope.ALL**        |                | Scope.user_info   |                          |
 +---------------------------+----------------+-------------------+--------------------------+

-An example of situations in which you might want to use each (UserScope, BlockScope) pairing:
+**Examples of Situations.**  The following list shows examples of cases in which you may want to use a particular (UserScope, BlockScope) pairing.
+There are many other situations in which you may want to use these scopes.

 BlockScope.USAGE:
 - UserScope.NONE: Settings.
-You want something to be true for an entire course, but it is not specific to any users.
+You want something to be true only for a specific instance of an XBlock.
 - UserScope.ONE: User state.
-You want to keep track of questions a user has answered correctly and incorrectly.
+You want to keep track of questions a user has answered correctly and incorrectly for a specific instance of an XBlock.
 - UserScope.ALL: User state summary.
-You want to compare how all the users are doing in a course.
+You want to show how all the users respond to a question on a specific instance of an XBlock.

 BlockScope.DEFINITION:
 - UserScope.NONE: Content.
 You have some content you would like to share across several courses (i.e., a table of math formulas), but it is not specific to any user.
+All content is in this scope.
 - UserScope.ONE: Multi-course user state.
-You want to keep track of the user's state across multiple courses.
+You want to keep track of the user's state across multiple instances of this XBlock.
+For instance, you could have a Test XBlock and then show the user their comparative scores on pre-tests and post-tests.
 - UserScope.ALL: Multi-course user state summary.
-You want to compare how all users in all math courses are doing.
+For instance, you could show the average score of users on all Tests and display this average to users.

 BlockScope.TYPE:
-- UserScope.NONE: XBlock content.
+- UserScope.NONE: XBlock settings.
 You have information related to this XBlock's functionality that needs to be shared across all XBlocks of its type, but it is not user-specific.
 - UserScope.ONE: User preferences.
-In courses where this XBlock is present, you want to keep track of what preferences the user has chosen (for instance, selecting a particular type of display for the XBlock)
+In courses where this XBlock is present, you want to keep track of what preferences the user has chosen (for instance, a user can set a default speed for the video player, and that default is accessible to all video player instances)
 - UserScope.ALL: User XBlock-related interaction summary.
-In courses where this XBlock is present, you want to compare the different ways users interact with that XBlock.
+For instance, you could find the total number of users who use various features of the XBlock for every instance of this XBlock in all courses.

 BlockScope.ALL:
 - UserScope.NONE: Global settings.
 You want to establish information that all XBlocks anywhere should have access to.
 - UserScope.ONE: User information.
 You want all XBlocks of all types to be able to access basic information such as user name, geographic location, language, etc.
 - UserScope.ALL: User demographics.
-You want to be able to aggregate data for all users in all courses.
+You want to establish user-related information that all XBlocks anywhere should have access to.
+For instance, a count of the total number of users.

-**A note about sharing data across XBlocks:** Sharing data between two blocks that are not scoped to know about each other is difficult.
-In particular, the only way to share information across differently-scoped blocks is by putting that data in ALL.
+**A note about sharing data across XBlocks:** Sharing data between two blocks that are differently typed is difficult.
+In particular, the only way to share information across differently-typed blocks (say, between a video xblock and a problem xblock) is by putting that data in ALL.
 However, putting data in ALL can introduce scoping and name conflict issues.
 For instance, if two fields that are both scoped to ALL have the same field name, both blocks will actually be pointing to the same data.

-For this reason, we encourage developers to be careful when deciding how to scope their fields, taking into account this limitation.
+For this reason, we encourage developers to be careful when deciding how to scope their fields.

 XBlocks declare their fields as class attributes in the XBlock class definition.
 Each field has at least a name, a type, and a scope::